brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 ## Expected functionality/behaviour

 ### tint2
-~/bin/printVolCont is something that can be used to control ALSA master volume, alternatively volumeicon-alsa.
-Middle mouse click kills app.
+*~/bin/printVolCont* is something that can be used to control ALSA master volume, alternatively volumeicon-alsa.

 ### wbar
 Things are launched via intermediate script (launchee), so that can be only one (override with launching from openbox menu, say if you need multiple urxvt's).